-Our credentials speak for themselves and as one of most trusted and reliable legal firms operating across Herefordshire, Shropshire and in North Wales, we are renowned for our high levels of customer service and excellent results.
+Our credentials speak for themselves and as one of the most trusted and reliable legal firms operating across Herefordshire, Shropshire and in North Wales, we are renowned for our high levels of customer service and excellent results.
 We are members of the Law Society’s Conveyancing Quality Scheme so if you are buying or selling a property in or around Bromyard, don’t hesitate to get in touch with us and find out more about how we can help.

 Whether you are buying, selling or re-mortgaging, our highly skilled and experienced property lawyers can manage every part of the conveyancing process on your behalf including:

 Our in-depth knowledge means that we are able to see potential issues and delays before they arise and know how to manage them swiftly and effectively to keep the sale on track.

 Good communication is paramount and we will keep you updated at all times to give you peace of mind about the process and what is happening at any given time.